Mstarr85/Bootstrap/README.md

 ## How It Works

- * User will be directed to the About page where they can click  on the Portfolio tab which will direct them to a gallery of work
+ * User will be directed to the About page where you can learn a little bit more about Me.

+ * The navigation to About, Portfolio and Contact pages is on the top right of the screen.

+ * Click on the Portfolio page to see a mockup of different projects.

- * Click on Contact to send you Contact information
+ * Click on Contact to send your Contact information.

 ## Github Repo Link